 A call that doesn’t result in a commitment from the customer is a wasted call.
 If you can’t get them to commit to payment in full, get a promise of something — a partial payment or a call back with a payment date.
 Make sure you control the timing.
 Don’t ask, “When can you get back to me on this?”
 Rather, ask “Will you be calling me by Wednesday?”

-Don’t hang up the phone without summarizing the results of the call: their commitment; your expectations; and, the consequences if your expectations are not met.
+Don’t hang up the phone without summarizing the results of the call.
+Review their commitment, your expectations, and the consequences if your expectations are not met.
 Emphasize the urgency of the matter.
-It’s easy for the customer to forget your call as soon as he puts down the receiver, especially if they don’t think you were really concerned about the outcome.
+It’s easy for the customer to forget what you’ve agreed upon as soon as the call ends, especially if they don’t think you were really concerned about the outcome.

 Stress the importance that the customer call you back on the date they promise payment — to let you know the check has been sent.
 If they fail to call, the payment likely didn’t happen.
 You won’t waste time waiting for a check that was never mailed.